 The initial focus is on older people, but the vision is of a ‘Banbury for all ages’ – a friendly and more accessible town for everyone.

-Following the launch event in 2018, Age Friendly Banbury is strengthening it’s commitment to making Banbury become one of Britain’s first age-friendly towns.
+Following the launch event in 2018, Age Friendly Banbury is strengthening its commitment to making Banbury become one of Britain’s first age-friendly towns.

-An age friendly town encompasses both the built environment, such as housing, transport and outdoor spaces, and the social environment, such as health and information services, civic participation and social activities.
-In practice, age friendly social action could include anything from befriending and activity clubs, to ‘men in sheds’ or community-owned pubs.
+An age-friendly town encompasses both the built environment, such as housing, transport and outdoor spaces, and the social environment, such as health and information services, civic participation and social activities.
+In practice, age-friendly social action could include anything from befriending and activity clubs, to ‘men in sheds’ or community-owned pubs.
 By offering a joined-up approach to social action specific to Banbury, it is hoped that older people will have more opportunities to flourish.

-Building on comments and feedback received from local people Age Friendly Banbury will focus on the following priorities:
+Building on comments and feedback received from local people, Age Friendly Banbury will focus on the following priorities:

 - Getting About – improving access to transport to help people get out and about and reduce worries about isolation and accessing basic services and shops

-- Town Centre – taking action to make the town-centre more age-friendly, specifically by increasing seating areas and public toilets in parks and around the town centre, and encouraging local businesses to think about being more age friendly
+- Town Centre – taking action to make the town centre more age friendly, specifically by increasing seating areas and public toilets in parks and around the town centre, and encouraging local businesses to think about being more age friendly

-- Getting Connected – increasing the range and accessibility of activities to tackle isolation and loneliness, providing more opportunities for people to get together.
-And providing information so people know what’s going on.
+- Getting Connected – increasing the range and accessibility of activities to tackle isolation and loneliness, providing more opportunities for people to get together, and providing information so people know what’s going on.

 According to the World Health Organisation (WHO), by 2050 there will be more people over 60 than under 14 for the first time in human history.
-It is expected that the majority will live in urban areas, so the WHO is supporting age friendly initiatives in towns and cities across the world.
+It is expected that the majority will live in urban areas, so the WHO is supporting age-friendly initiatives in towns and cities across the world.
 The Age Friendly Banbury partnership is using the WHO model to join 500 places from Derry to Dallas, in 37 countries, forming the Global Network of Age Friendly Cities and Communities (GNAFCC).